 Even though I burned myself a few times with this toy, it was really a lot of fun.
-Making the bugs was the best part, and I'm sure it's not the same putting them away in the oven to cook by themselves.
+Making the bugs was the best part.

-I think the metal handle was really the problem, it got hot if you cooked the critters with it already attached, and trying to get it into the little slots on the hot mold wasn't easy.
+I think the metal handle was really the main problem.
+It was metal, so it got hot if you cooked the critters with it already attached, and trying to get it into the little slots on the hot mold wasn't easy.
 Of course we could have unplugged the thingmaker and waited for it to cool, but that's not what kids do.

-Here is a photo of the old Mattel Creepy Crawlers set.
-You can see the Thingmaker, the molds and the metal handle, the goop, and the sharp little pick we used to get the bug out of the molds is sitting in the water tray.
+Above is a photo of the old Mattel Creepy Crawlers set.
+You can see the Thingmaker, the molds and the metal handle, the goop, and the sharp little pick we used to get the bugs out of the molds is sitting in the water tray.
 There are even a few completed bugs at the bottom of the photo.

 Thanks very much to simonscomics, from ebay for allowing me to use his photo.